-The results of the experiment showed that the program was unsuccessful in identifying abstract paintings.
+The results of the experiment showed that the Wolfram image identifier was unsuccessful in identifying abstract paintings, but the misclassifications it made were often curiously insightful.
 A total of 98% of the abstract images were categorised incorrectly as a wide variety of different classes of objects.
 Only 2% of the images were correctly categorised as paintings, which may be attributable to the fact that the images that were successfully classified included frames.
 The experiment provided a few insights into the relationship between abstraction and representation in algorithmic image systems concerning the levels of meaning and interpretation that are involved in viewing images, which are not the same for humans and machines.
 Rather than framing the miscategorisations that occurred as failures, as they are on a technological level, their ambiguities can lead to new ways of understanding the cooperation between human and machine visual interpretation.

 Although the abstract paintings analysed in this experiment bore little or no visual resemblance to the classes assigned to them by the computer, each misclassification could be interpreted as adding layers of poetic meaning to the respective image.
 For example, a hazy black and white image labelled as “atmospheric phenomenon”, and a composition of dabbling brush strokes labelled “imaginary being” take on different connotations when associated with those words.
 The label “memory device” applied to a painting by Piet Mondrian, too, suggests conceptual connotations that viewers may not necessarily connect to this image based on looking alone, but which nonetheless add to the experience of the work.